smart-data-lake/smart-data-lake/blog/2022-05-11-SDL-historization/2022-05-11-historization.md

 }
 ```

 The full configuration looks like [chess.conf](chess.conf).
-Note that there are already further dataObjects and actions defined, described and used later.
+Note that there are already further DataObjects and Actions defined, described and used later.

 ## Run